Dynamic Structural Operational Semantics: Dynamic SOS

-It remains to see how to combine such endo\-functors from acting locally, on basic label categories, to a single endo\-functor on the whole label category.
+It remains to see how to combine basic endo\-functors from acting locally, on label components, to one single endo\-functor on the whole label category.
 We essentially make pairs of endo\-functors over the product of categories.

 \begin{proposition}[endo\-functors as morphisms] Consider two categories \cat{A} and \cat{B} with $\catendo{\cat{A}}$ and $\catendo{\cat{B}}$ as in Definition~\ref{def_functor}.
 Define the product of two such categories $\catendo{\cat{A}}\prodcat\catendo{\cat{B}}$ to have one object $(\cat{A},\cat{B})$ and morphisms the pairs of morphisms from the two categories.